22nd Arizona Territorial Legislature: Legislation

 The session made a number of changes affecting the railroads.
 The hiring of railroad police was authorized.
 The session also granted a ten-year tax exemption to new railroads.
 Conversely, railroads in the territory were prohibited from having employees work more than 16 consecutive hours.
 Other industries were also affected.
 A tax exemption promoting the construction of storage dams and sugar beet processing facilities was passed.
 Opening of saloons within 6 mi of public works was prohibited.
 The practice of paying employees with tokens, scrip, or company store credits instead of legal tender was banned.
 An eight-hour work day was also implemented by the session.

 A requirement that the American flag be raised over schools was implemented.
 Any school district containing at least 100 residents were granted authority to hire music and art teachers.
 A special levy was passed to provide funds to expand the Tempe Normal School.
 A territorial board of health was created.
 Licensing requirements for dentists and physicians were enacted.
 A bill repealing the requirement that outstanding tax assessments be paid before a court appeal could be filed suffered a pocket veto.
 A 50-year, $100,000 loan to the territorial insane asylum was authorized to allow the facility to make needed improvements.
 Improvements were intended to allow the facility to have enough space to separate patients with different types of problems into different areas.
 The session also transferred handling of incorporation filing fees from the Territorial Secretary to the office of the territorial auditor.
 The change resulted in the filing fees going directly into the territorial treasury.

-Final passage of a women's suffrage bill occurred on St. Patrick's day 1903.
+Final passage of a women's suffrage bill occurred on Saint Patrick's Day 1903.
 The bill was passed by the House on a lark and the Council did not pass the measure until assured it would be vetoed.
 Governor Brodie's veto was based upon his understanding that the Arizona Organic Act failed to grant the legislature the needed authority to give women the right to vote.
 Addressing the joint statehood proposal before the United States Congress, Eugene S. Ives, President of the council, convinced the council to pass a resolution supporting joint resolution but inserting a provision that the electorate of each territory must approve the new state's constitution separately.
 If implemented, this would have effectively granted Arizona voters a veto capability over joint statehood.
 The Council resolution was telegraphed to Congress on February 26, 1903, as a joint resolution.
 The House, not agreeing with Ives' indirect attack on the joint statehood proposal, placed their support behind Marcus A. Smith's efforts to defeat the joint statehood bill the United States Senate.